pomnabo/pomnabo.github.io/Javascript_Practice/Bingo-Board-Crafter/README.md

 The first major challenge I had was getting the user inputs to generate when the button gets pushed.
 I looked up each individual input element on google to see what sort of code I would need in order to call them through the function.
 I really struggled with this because my searches provided conflicting, or over complicated information, or it didn't apply at all.
 After some trial and error with the different suggestions, I found the best examples through MDN web docs, and w3schools; so I applied those.
 This also included realizing that I needed to declare the values of each input inside the function for it to work as intended.

+My next challenge was creating the number of divs I wanted each time the button is pushed.
+At first, only one div was being created.
+So with some review, I decided to use a while loop with a counter based on

+The next challenge I encountered was each div having the same prompt item.
+Initially, I was considering assigning separate Ids to each new div created, but I thought that might things more complicated than necessary, and shelved that idea in case I couldn't find a better alternative.
+Thankfully, I did!
+I moved the randomizing selection action into its own separate function, which gets called inside the div creation loop; so that each time a div is made, the prompt is called again; which led me to my next problem.

+I ended up getting duplicates!
+So I googled how to prevent it, and in one example I found on stack overflow, they used the splice() method.
+To apply this, I added a new variable to observe the index of the array of prompts, and then spliced the list starting at that index number whenever the function gets called.

+Next, I was struggling to get all the divs that get created to show up within the bingo board container div.
+Initially it was only showing 5 divs regardless of the size of the bingo board.
+After moving things around, I found that nesting a separate if/else loop inside the newsquare function would change the size of the divs as intended.

 ------------------------------